 Welcome back to our introductory blog series on the gameplay fundamentals and strategy of SkyWeaver!

 Attacking in SkyWeaver is fairly straightforward.
-You can click drag any readied character you control, whether a Hero or Unit, and point their targeting arrow at any enemy character to attack them.
+You can click and drag any readied character you control, whether a Hero or Unit, and aim their targeting arrow at any enemy character to attack them.

-Note that most Units enter play "sleeping" (visualized by little “Zzz” over them) and cannot attack.
-At the start of each turn, all your characters (i.e. your Hero and Units) will “ready” allowing them to attack.
-After any character attacks, it will be un-readied until next turn.
-In the example below, our Trydra (at left) and the opponent’s Axoloti are sleeping, while Puddo (at right) and our Hero are "ready" and can attack, as shown by the green glow around them.
+Note that most Units enter play Sleeping (visualized by little “Zzz” over them) and cannot attack.
+At the start of each turn, all your characters (i.e. your Hero and Units) will Ready, allowing them to attack.
+After any character attacks, it will be unable to attack again until its next turn.
+In the example below, our Trydra (at left) and the opponent’s Axolotl are sleeping, while Puddo (at right) and our Hero are Ready and can attack, as shown by the green glow around them.

-When a Unit or Hero attacks another, both characters will deal damage to the other equal to their attack.
+When a Unit or Hero attacks another, both characters will deal damage to the other equal to their power (displayed at their bottom left).
 Note that Heroes are the exception - they can only deal damage when attacking.
-If a Unit or Hero attacks the rival Hero, the Hero that was attacked will not deal damage back.
+If a character attacks the rival Hero, that hero will not deal any damage back.

 When you target a character for an attack, a preview will show you the amount of damage each character will take.
 A skull will also appear over any Unit(s) that will be destroyed as a result of the damage.

 While you can normally attack whichever enemies you’d like, certain Keywords can modify what you can choose to attack.

 If a player has a Unit with Guard, their Hero cannot be attacked, but their other Units can still be attacked normally.
 Guard Units are always placed to the Front (right) of the Hero.